Southeastern United States: Research and development areas

-Research Triangle Park in the Raleigh–Durham urban area of North Carolina, has emerged as a major hub of technology, governmental, and biotechnological research and development.
+Research Triangle Park in the Raleigh–Durham urban area of North Carolina, has emerged as the largest in the nation, and a major hub of technology, governmental, and biotechnological research and development.
 The Cummings Research Park in the Huntsville, Alabama area, is the second-largest research complex in the nation.
 Located in Huntsville is the Redstone Arsenal, United States Army Missile Command, the U.S. Space & Rocket Center, NASA's Marshall Space Flight Center and other key government, military, and aerospace agencies.
 Tullahoma, TN contains the Arnold Air Force Base.
 The base is home to the Arnold Engineering Development Complex (AEDC), the most advanced and largest complex of flight simulation test facilities in the world.

 The National High Magnetic Field Laboratory in Tallahassee, Florida, is the largest laboratory in the world devoted to the study of magnetism.
 The University of South Carolina is currently constructing a research campus in downtown Columbia, and the university is the nation's only National Science Foundation-funded Industry/University Cooperative Research Center for Fuel Cells.